NajadaXara/dynamic_permission_system/readme.md

 Permissions can be of two types:
 - Class permissions are pre-existing in the platform and therefore concern all entities present in the platform itself.
-Instance permissions, on the other hand, are created automatically at the creation of any resource that requires a permission (so everything), and therefore represent the ability to perform one of the 4 possible actions, already described above, on the specific resource.
+- Instance permissions, on the other hand, are created automatically at the creation of any resource that requires a permission (so everything), and therefore represent the ability to perform one of the 4 possible actions, already described above, on the specific resource.
-- Users will be able to assign one or more groups, both system and custom, and in addition to the groups, specific permissions can also be assigned.
-Based on the groups and permissions assigned to the user, they will be able to perform certain actions.

 ## Set-up